Multilayer Networks 101

 Use multilayer modeling when:

-Node roles vary by context — A hub in work network may be peripheral in hobby network
+Node roles vary by context — A hub in work may be peripheral in hobbies.

-System-level properties emerge — Cross-layer dependencies affect resilience
+System-level properties emerge — Cross-layer dependencies affect resilience, spreading, or coordination.

 Choosing a Modeling Approach